-- Minimum units per semester: 12 - Maximum units per semester: 20.5 - · Minimum technical courses: College of Engineering undergraduates must enroll each semester in no fewer than 2 technical courses (of a minimum of 3 units each) required of the major program of study in which the student is officially declared.
-(Note: for most majors, normal progress will require enrolling in 3-4 technical courses each - All technical courses (math, science, engineering), required of the major or not, must be taken on a letter-graded basis (unless only offered as P/NP). - · A student's proposed schedule must be approved by a faculty adviser (or on approval from the Dean, a designated staff adviser) each semester prior to enrolling in courses.
+- Minimum units per semester: 12 - Maximum units per semester: 20.5 - Minimum technical courses: College of Engineering undergraduates must enroll each semester in no fewer than 2 technical courses (of a minimum of 3 units each) required of the major program of study in which the student is officially declared.
+(Note: for most majors, normal progress will require enrolling in 3-4 technical courses each semester). - All technical courses (math, science, engineering) that satisfy requirements for the major must be taken on a letter-graded basis (unless only offered as P/NP).